-Students will develop their skills sequentially through the grade 9, 10, 11, and 12 Art courses and the learning will expand in depth and breadth; the artistic and creative challenges advance as the grade level increases and each course builds skills on understanding from the previous level.
+Students will develop their skills sequentially through the grade 9, 10, 11, and 12 Art courses and the learning will expand in depth and breadth; the artistic, creative, and critical thinking challenges advance as the grade level increases and each course builds skills on understanding from the previous level.
 Studio time and engagement in the creative process is an essential component of this course, and students are expected to do most of their coursework in-studio during class.
+Students may engage with a variety of art media and tools, including design work, drawing, painting, textile works, sculpture, ceramics, printmaking, mixed media, installation, performance, animation/video, or experimental / conceptual works.
 In these courses, students develop risk-taking and problem-solving skills and gain increased confidence in their own creative processes.